awslabs/LISA/lib/docs/user/breaking-changes.md

 deployment completes.
 If you rely on programmatic API access (admin keys, service accounts, automations, etc.), make sure to capture the current values so they can be re-added once the new table exists.

+Additionally, the LISA management key secret has been moved from the Serve stack to the API Base stack, and the secret name has changed from `${deploymentName}-lisa-management-key` to `${deploymentName}-management-key` (removed the `lisa-` prefix).
+The new secret will be auto-generated with a new value during deployment. **If you have scripts, automations, or integrations that reference the management key by its secret name, you must update them to use the new name.** If you need to preserve the existing management key value, export it from AWS Secrets Manager before upgrading and manually update the new secret after deployment completes.
+The SSM parameter `${deploymentPrefix}/appManagementKeySecretName` will automatically point to the new secret name, so code that references the secret via this parameter will continue to work without changes.

 ## v4.0.0